-This course concentrates on the study and performance of jazz styles which include swing, blues, Latin, jazz, rock, and big band.
-The student will be introduced to the art of jazz improvisation.
-This class will be taught at a beginner to intermediate level.
-This ensemble performs concerts as well as special music for the school and community.
-Credit for this class is awarded on the basis of participation at rehearsals, concerts, and festivals, in addition to the instructor's evaluation of the student's performance ability.
+Jazz 1 is designed to develop advanced technique, music reading, and performance skills relating to jazz styles, including swing, blues, Lain, rock, funk, and big band.
+This ensemble will learn advanced jazz literature, jazz improvisation, and perform in concerts and festivals.
+Credit for this course is earned on the basis of participation during rehearsals, concerts, and festivals, in addition to the director's evaluation of each student's performance ability.

-- Perform music in swing, blues, Latin, jazz, rock, and big band at an advanced level - Demonstrate jazz solo skills - Learn special ensemble techniques required in the performance of jazz styles - Demonstrate knowledge of jazz history and aural traditions through listening skills.
+- Perform music in swing, blues, Latin, jazz, rock, funk and big band at an advanced level - Demonstrate techniques for jazz solo and improvisation - Demonstrate ensemble techniques required in the performance of jazz styles - Demonstrate knowledge of jazz history and aural traditions through listening skills